 You can trust these lovely blooming flowers to thrive in your garden with little care.
 On hot and dry summer days just sit back and relax and these flowers will flourish all on their own.

-30. Wild Sage
+35. Wild Sage

 You would do well to include yarrow in your dry garden landscape with its beneficial herb properties.
-It has a long been used as food, to make tea, dried as cooking herb, and was once a popular vegetable.
+It has long been used as food, to make tea, dried as a cooking herb, and was once a popular vegetable.

 You have a bonus in this low-lying dry-resistant plant which thrives in rocky terrain.
-It has a sweet smelling scent which earned it the nickname of sweet alyssum, plus it has dainty yellow flowers in clumps.
+It has a sweet-smelling scent which earned it the nickname of sweet alyssum plus it has dainty yellow flowers in clumps.